enwida/idpRepo/documents/frontend.md

 ##### Carpet Plot
 This chart works with exactly one line of three-dimensional data (x, y, v).
 For every (x, y)-pair one bar is drawn at the corresponding coordinate.
 The color of the bars is governed by the v value.
-Futhermore, a scale is drawn on the right side which maps colors to v values.
+Furthermore, a scale is drawn on the right side which maps colors to v values.

 <img width="800" src="../img/carpet_plot.png" />

 #### Implementation
 Each of these charts are implemented as a RequireJS module in the `drawable` subdirectory.
-There is also a module called `GenericChart` which encapsulates common functionality like scale setup and drawing of the SVG skeletion including the axes.
+There is also a module called `GenericChart` which encapsulates common functionality like scale setup and drawing of the SVG skeleton including the axes.

 #### Interface
 Every chart module exports an `init` method which takes an options object as its only argument and